kobaltedev/pigment/README.md

   </a>
 </p>

-Ready to use UI components built with Kobalte.
+Ready to use UI components built with Kobalte and TailwindCSS.

 ## Documentation